paul-shuvro/Ray-Runner/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is distributed under the MIT License.
 Feel free to use, modify, and distribute it.

 ## 👨‍💻 Author